 Are there any alternatives to PGT-A/PGT-M?

-However, in case a couple have a strong reason to get a PGT-A/PGT-M done but get pregnant naturally, then mother can be screened for non-invasive prenatal testing where mothers blood sample is taken, fetal (baby) cells are separated from mothers blood and tested for genetic abnormality.
+Non-Invasive Chromosomal Screening NICS is an alternative to PGT-A and PGT-M. However, NICS can be done only when are the embryos are freshly cultured to blastocysts.
+This cannot be done with frozen embryos.
+Other alternative is non-invasive prenatal testing NIPT where mothers blood sample is taken when she is 3 months pregnant, fetal (baby) cells are separated from mothers’ blood and tested for genetic abnormality.
 In case of abnormal results, a sample from the fluid around the baby (amniocentesis) or small tissue from the placenta (chorion villous biopsy) are recommended to confirm the genetic abnormalities.

 If you are struggling to have a baby, get in touch with the fertility experts at Genesis Fertility and Laparoscopy Centre.
 They will help you with your medical check-up, diagnose the underlying fertility disorders, and address your concerns before suggesting a genuine treatment to help you conceive and deliver a healthy baby.